Charter of the National Construction Safety Team Advisory Committee

 - Providing advice on the exercise of authorities enumerated in sections 4 and 5 of the Act.

 - Providing such other advice as necessary to enable the Director of NIST to carry out the Act.

 b.
-Review and provide advice on the procedures developed under section 2(c)(1) of the Act.
+Review the procedures developed under section 2(c)(1) of the Act.

 c.
 Review the reports issued under section 8 of the Act.